William Blair Comments on Chegg, Inc.’s Q2 2023 Earnings (NYSE:CHGG)

-Chegg (NYSE:CHGG – Get Rating) last posted its earnings results on Monday, February 6th.
-The technology company reported $0.40 earnings per share for the quarter, beating the consensus estimate of $0.38 by $0.02.
+Chegg (NYSE:CHGG – Get Rating) last issued its quarterly earnings results on Monday, February 6th.
+The technology company reported $0.40 earnings per share for the quarter, topping analysts’ consensus estimates of $0.38 by $0.02.
+The company had revenue of $205.19 million for the quarter, compared to the consensus estimate of $202.10 million.
 Chegg had a net margin of 34.97% and a return on equity of 4.82%.
-The company had revenue of $205.19 million for the quarter, compared to analyst estimates of $202.10 million.
-During the same period in the previous year, the business posted $0.19 EPS.
-Chegg’s revenue was down 1.1% on a year-over-year basis.
+The firm’s quarterly revenue was down 1.1% on a year-over-year basis.
+During the same period in the previous year, the firm earned $0.19 EPS.

 Hedge Funds Weigh In On Chegg

-Hedge funds have recently bought and sold shares of the company.
-CWM LLC raised its position in Chegg by 80.1% during the first quarter.
-CWM LLC now owns 1,522 shares of the technology company’s stock worth $25,000 after acquiring an additional 677 shares during the last quarter.
-Compagnie Lombard Odier SCmA acquired a new stake in Chegg during the 4th quarter valued at $27,000.
-Wipfli Financial Advisors LLC purchased a new stake in shares of Chegg in the third quarter valued at $36,000.
-Captrust Financial Advisors increased its position in Chegg by 79.6% during the 1st quarter.
-Captrust Financial Advisors now owns 2,012 shares of the technology company’s stock worth $73,000 after purchasing an additional 892 shares in the last quarter.
-Finally, Neo Ivy Capital Management purchased a new stake in shares of Chegg during the fourth quarter worth about $79,000.
+Several hedge funds have recently made changes to their positions in the business.
+Truist Financial Corp boosted its stake in shares of Chegg by 9.9% during the 1st quarter.
+Truist Financial Corp now owns 104,670 shares of the technology company’s stock valued at $1,706,000 after purchasing an additional 9,434 shares in the last quarter.
+Bordeaux Wealth Advisors LLC grew its holdings in shares of Chegg by 44.5% during the 1st quarter.
+Bordeaux Wealth Advisors LLC now owns 50,831 shares of the technology company’s stock worth $829,000 after acquiring an additional 15,644 shares during the period.
+Los Angeles Capital Management LLC grew its holdings in shares of Chegg by 9.3% during the 1st quarter.
+Los Angeles Capital Management LLC now owns 39,073 shares of the technology company’s stock worth $637,000 after acquiring an additional 3,340 shares during the period.
+Robeco Institutional Asset Management B.V. purchased a new position in shares of Chegg in the 1st quarter valued at approximately $304,000.
+Finally, Jump Financial LLC bought a new stake in shares of Chegg during the first quarter valued at approximately $3,735,000.
 92.88% of the stock is owned by hedge funds and other institutional investors.

 Chegg, Inc operates a learning platform for students.
 It intends to empower students to take control of their education and help the students study, college admissions exams, accomplish their goals, get grades, and test scores.
 The firm offers required and non-required scholastic materials including textbooks in any format, access to online homework help and textbook solutions, course organization and scheduling, college and university matching tools and scholarship connections.